MikaSappi/yle-scraper/README.md

 	- `article` for written content
 	- `areena` for AV content
 * `output_file_path`: defines where the RSS xml will be written.
 Accepts tilde and absolute paths.
-* `useGCS`: whether to upload or not to GCS Bucket, define path below
+* `useGCS`: (of type bool) whether to upload or not to GCS Bucket, define path below
 * `GCSBucket`: path to your GCS Bucket to upload results.

 ## Prequisites